 The moment craft beers arrived on the scene, cocktail-loving Miamians took to them like teenagers to wine coolers.
-The city embraced the burgeoning breweries, and dedicated bars now stretch far beyond Miami Beach and Wynwood.
-From rotating taps and exclusive local brews to bottled suds from around the globe, Miami’s best craft-beer bars are brimming with options for casual sippers and snobs.
-Buy a round or two, then check out the rest of Miami’s top drinking destinations and rooftop bars.
+The city embraced the burgeoning breweries, and dedicated bars now stretch far beyond South Beach and Wynwood.
+From rotating taps and exclusive local brews to bottled suds from around the globe, Miami’s best craft beer bars are brimming with options for casual sippers and snobs.
+Buy a round or two, then check out the rest of Miami’s best bars.

 Part market and part taproom, Boxelder is the place to mix-and-match the perfect six-pack from an assortment of 150-plus bottles and stock up on your local favorites—among them J. Wakefield and M.I.A.
 Brewing Co., which even created an exclusive scotch ale on nitro for the bar.
 It’s also where you’ll discover new brews, both by sampling any of the 20 beers on tap (which rotate daily) and partaking in beer and food pairings and “brewer versus brewer” events.

 Owner Matt Kuscher describes his second brew-centric concept (he and his wife Priscilla also own LoKal Burger & Beer in Coconut Grove) as a great bar with equally great food.
 Judging by the extensive reserve list and in-house cellar used to store and age special varieties—like the Cantillon Lou Pepe Framboise—the former is certainly true.
 Securing a table on weekends is nearly impossible, but you’ll welcome the wait since Botanica, the dimly lit adjacent bar, is reserved for customers killing time before being seated.